ryanoglesby08/javascript-workshop/code/3/share/guide.md

 ** Done! **

 Make a commit to save your progress!
+You will want to git ignore node_modules and dist.

 ## Further Exploration: